 Disability Law and Pregnancy Discrimination

-- Providing you with special equipment to do your job, i.e. a special chair or desk
+- Providing you with special equipment to do your job, e.g., a special chair or desk.

-Failure to provide you with a reasonable accommodation could lead to an employment law claim for financial recovery.
+Failure to provide you with reasonable accommodations could lead to an employment law claim for financial recovery.

 Your Rights Against Harassment